ox-vgg/vgg_frontend/install/README.md

 Configuration
 -------------

-If you have executed one of the scripts in the `install` folder, the application you chose should have been deployed either in `/webapps/` or at `$HOME` or at a directory of your choosing, let's hereby call that directory `MY_FOLDER`.
+If you have executed one of the scripts in the `install` folder, the application you chose should have been deployed either in `/webapps/` or at a directory of your choosing, let's hereby call that directory `MY_FOLDER`.

 The main configuration file for the frontend is `MY_FOLDER/visorgen/vgg_frontend/visorgen/settings.py`, which contains a set of variables.
 You should have no need to change these variables unless you want to customize the application. **Be sure you know what you are doing** before changing the settings.